JD-Yue/Module-7-Challenge/README.md

       </p>
     * Are there any outliers for cardholder ID 25?
 How many outliers are there per month?

-      There is one outlier in January, March and May, and three in April and June.
+      There is one outlier in January, March and May respectively, and three in April and June respectively.